wealdtech/ethdo/README.md

 All ethdo comands take the following parameters:

   - `store`: the name of the storage system for wallets.
-This can be one of "filesystem" or "s3", and defaults to "filesystem"
+This can be one of "filesystem" (for local storage of the wallet) or "s3" (for remote storage of the wallet on [Amazon's S3](https://aws.amazon.com/s3/) storage system), and defaults to "filesystem"
   - `storepassphrase`: the passphrase for the store.
 If this is empty the store is unencrypted
   - `walletpassphrase`: the passphrase for the wallet.
 This is required for some wallet-centric operations such as creating new accounts
   - `accountpassphrase`: the passphrase for the account.
 This is required for some account-centric operations such as signing data